aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### getFormula() {#getFormula--}

-Gets formula of the calculated field .
+Gets the formula of the calculated field .
+Only works for calculated field.

 ```javascript
 getFormula() : string;